DCanha/AIDSystems-DiabetesDistress/README.md

 ## Repository Structure

 In this repository you will find the ```code``` folder that contains all the syntax needed to reproduce the meta-analysis results:
  - ```ma-before-after.R```: Contains the R code for conducting meta-analysis on Before-After Studies (BAS) examining the impact of AID on DD.
 Three separate analyses are conducted for each population: adult, pediatric, and caregiver.
+For paediatric & caregiver populations, sub-group analyses were conducted to investigate the effect in children vs teenagers.
  - ```ma-rct.R```: Contains the R code for analyzing Randomized Controlled Trials (RCTs) to assess the effect of AID on DD.
 Three separate analyses are conducted for each population: adult, pediatric, and caregiver.

 ## How to use